Keyboard shortcuts

 • Custom [email protected] patches applied automatically for Linux compatibility

-8. Claude Code native binary → ~/.local/$PLAT/bin/claude + plugins + MCP servers
+8. Claude Code native binary → $ARCH_BIN/claude + plugins + MCP servers

-• ~/.profile sets CMAKE_TOOLCHAIN_FILE to the LLVM file automatically
+• ~/.profile auto-sets CMAKE_TOOLCHAIN_FILE to the highest installed LLVM toolchain

 Total time: ~5 minutes on a fast connection.